adityassrana/Content-Weighted-Image-Compression/README.md

 The data is read through a glob pattern which must expand to a list of RGB images in PNG format.
 Training can be as simple as the following command:

+### Stage 1 : Training the Main Branch

 ````bash
 python train.py --verbose train --train_glob="train_images/*.png" --valid_glob="valid_images/*.png"
 ````
 The number of epochs to train the main branch for depends on the size of your dataset.
 While using Cityscapes, which has a training size of 2,975, the model was trained with a batch size of 64 for 1200 epochs.
 This will train the model without the importance map after which you must use the importance map branch and train for a few more epochs with a reduced learning rate.

+### Stage 2 : Training the Importance Map

+To be added soon.

+### Results

-The importance map that my network learnt to generate on Cityscapes.
+The importance map that my network learnt to generate on [A2D2](https://www.a2d2.audi/a2d2/en.html) after being trained on Cityscapes.
 You can read more about my experiments in my bachelor thesis, the link to which is available on my homepage.

 ![Importance Map](images/imp_map.png)